 All course structures

-Applicants with a completed recognised Bachelor Degree in information technology seeking entry into IN20 Master of Information Technology, must have a minimum GPA of 4 (on a 7 point scale).
+Applicants with a completed recognised Bachelor Degree in information technology seeking entry into IN21 Master of Information Technology (Graduate Entry), must also have a minimum GPA of 4.0 (on QUT's 7 point scale).

 Minimum English language requirements

 Don't have the English language score you need?
 We can help!

 We offer courses to improve your English and help you gain entry to this course.